Skip to main content

 Genetic Information a Special Case

 GINA includes an exception for “voluntary” wellness programs.
-This exception allows employers to offer to encourage employees to participate in wellness programs that collect genetic information.
+This exception allows employers to offer financial incentives to encourage employees to participate in wellness programs that collect genetic information.
 This creates a situation where you may feel financially pressured to share your genetic data, even if you have concerns about your privacy.
 The very definition of “voluntary” becomes blurred when your decision to participate or not has a direct impact on your finances.

 Program Type Data Collected Primary Governing Law Key Privacy Risk